JacobChikwanda/software-design/Week-02/assignment/Question.md

 ## Scenario
-You’ve been brought in as a consultant to review the Student Management System for a small educational institution written in Python.
-The current system has several issues that violate key software design principles.
-Your job is to identify these issues, explain how they break the principles covered in Unit 2, and then refactor the code to align with best practices.
-Additionally, you'll be expected to enhance the user interaction by implementing a simple menu system that allows users to choose options like viewing student records, updating information, and more
+You’ve been brought in as a consultant to review the Student Management System for a small educational institution.
+The system was developed quickly to meet immediate needs, but over time, several issues have emerged:

 ### User Feedback
 - **Administrator Feedback:** "The system is functional, but whenever we request new features or changes, it takes a long time to implement.
 We've had to wait weeks for even simple updates."